delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contract Disputes and Property Disputes in Delaware

-The civil courts that hear contract and property disputes in Delaware are the Justice of the Peace Court, Court of Common Pleas, Superior Court, and Court of Chancery.
-Usually, claims are filed by competent individuals or corporations against other like parties to seek monetary or equitable relief for property possession/damages and contractual breaches.
-Although the courts generally have jurisdiction over these cases, other alternative nonjudicial methods like mediation, arbitration, or negotiation can be used to resolve a dispute.
+In Delaware, contract and property disputes typically fall under the jurisdiction of the Justice of the Peace Court, Court of Common Pleas, Superior Court, and Court of Chancery.
+Usually, claims are filed by competent individuals or corporations against other parties to seek monetary or equitable relief for property possession/damages and contractual breaches.
+Although the courts generally have jurisdiction over these cases, other alternative nonjudicial methods like mediation, arbitration, or negotiation may be used to resolve a dispute.

 In Delaware, the court of filing or hearing depends on the type of claim or remedy sought.
 Monetary claims not exceeding $25,000 are heard by the Justice of the Peace Courts and those $75,000 or less are within the jurisdiction of the Court of Common Pleas.
 Whereas, the Superior Court has original jurisdiction over these civil cases and no monetary limit.
 Disputes between businesses for equitable remedies are heard solely by the Court of Chancery.
 The availability of court records resulting from proceedings of contract or property claims is directed by court policies rather than the state’s Freedom of Information Act.